pulumi/pulumi-hugo/themes/default/content/blog/software-developer-experience-devex-devx-devops-culture/index.md

 Engineering teams that have good developer experiences are more productive and efficient.
 Great DevEx is often enabled by a platform where the end-users are the developers.

-- Developer-first readily available internal developer platform, infrastructure, and development tooling, with well-organized and explicit documentation, including tutorials, demo environments, and curated learning paths.
+- Developer-first readily available [internal developer platform](https://www.pulumi.com/product/internal-developer-platforms/), infrastructure, and development tooling, with well-organized and explicit documentation, including tutorials, demo environments, and curated learning paths.
 - A unified hub for all developer requirements eliminates the need for developers to navigate through numerous tools, saving valuable time.
 - Simplified workflows emerge when developers can swiftly select app patterns, such as API microservices or front-end journeys, and deploy them within minutes.
 This includes all-encompassing elements like environments, pre-integrated DevSecOps pipelines, monitoring, and fully automated change and release procedures.
 - Centralized tracking of software, API, and infrastructure status and versions promotes asset transparency.
 A real-time view supports adherence to architectural standards, security controls, and patching status, with bots offering automatic suggestions for code enhancements related to issues.
 - Integrated analytics and KPIs such as developer velocity, tech debt, error rate, mean time to recovery, and infrastructure cost can be automatically pulled by standard organizational tools, including backlog, pipeline, and monitoring tools.

+{{< figure alt="Survey by GitHub on a typical experience for developers.
+Credit: GitHub" src="./blog/software-developer-experience-devex-devx-devops-culture/github-study-what-developers-spend-themost-time-on-daily.png" width=100%  caption="Survey by GitHub on a typical experience for developers.
+Credit: GitHub" >}}

 Without the proper tools, progress may slow down the development process and hinder developer productivity.
 It becomes crucial to implement appropriate measures to avoid disruptions that could impact everyone involved, including the developers themselves.
 Although not often mentioned, [DevOps](https://www.pulumi.com/what-is/what-is-devops/) and [Platform Engineering](https://www.pulumi.com/what-is/what-is-platform-engineering/) also aim to enhance the Developer Experience and achieve the associated benefits.